 Additional Infomation on Hand Gestures

-Wikipedia has a large list of hand gestures that people around the word have added, but be warned this list many be flawed.
+Wikipedia has a large list of hand gestures that people worldwide have added but is warned that this list may be flawed.

 Where to Use Hand Gestures